 *, North Carolina

-*Student Sucess Centers in these states were launched in January 2016 and are in the process of developing their websites.
+*Student Sucess Centers in these states were recently launched and are in the process of developing their websites.

 As part of this work, JFF developed the Student Success Center Toolkit